Afeez-AA/aws-bootcamp-cruddur-2023/journal/week1.md

         docker run -p 3000:3000 -d frontend-react-js
     ```
     ![img](/img1/running%20frontend.png)
-    * Verify the backend is running on the port in the browser
+    * Verify the frontend is running on the port in the browser
     ![img](/img1/frontend%20running.png)

 3. MULTIPLE CONTAINERS